Board of Directors

 Steven Ragsdale was previously the Program Administrator for Health Equity Programs for Lifebridge Health.
 He directed operations of Lifebridge Health equity initiatives including hospital and community efforts focused on health disparities reduction, both within Lifebridge Health facilities and in the surrounding communities.
 He is a member of the Johns Hopkins University Presidents Diversity Leadership Council, Maryland Congress on Health and Economic Disparities and is a guest lecturer on the history of social determinants in Baltimore and applied systems design theory.

-John Savage has 14 plus years of Energy & Risk Management experience holding a variety of risk related roles at Exelon Corporation in both its Constellation Energy and Baltimore Gas & Electric affiliates.
+John Savage has 14 plus years of energy and risk management experience holding a variety of risk-related roles at Exelon Corporation in both its Constellation Energy and Baltimore Gas & Electric affiliates.
 He currently serves as the Director of Enterprise Risk Management for BGE.
 At Blue Water Baltimore, he chairs the Finance Committee.
 John was fortunate to grow up on the water near Rocky Point at the mouth of Back River.
 Many of his fondest memories involve exploring life along the Chesapeake and spending time with family near Hart Miller Island.
 He is a father of one young son and currently resides in the Riverside community enjoying how impactful the Harbor is to life in and around Baltimore.

 N-Neka Smith is currently the Vice President of Quality Operations at ABL, Inc. in Rockville.
-She previously served as Director of Quality Assurance at Catalent, Inc and Emergent BioSolutions, Inc. both in Baltimore City.
-She is an experienced Quality Compliance and Microbiologist professional with over 27 years experience in the Biotech and Pharmaceutical Industry.
-N-Neka holds a B.S. in Biology from Northeastern University in Boston, Mass. and a M.S in Management from Lesley University in Cambridge, Mass.
+She previously served as Director of Quality Assurance at Catalent, Inc. and Emergent BioSolutions, Inc. both in Baltimore City.
+She is an experienced Quality Compliance and Microbiologist professional with over 27 years of experience in the Biotech and Pharmaceutical Industry.
+N-Neka holds a B.S. in Biology from Northeastern University in Boston, Mass., and an M.S. in Management from Lesley University in Cambridge, Mass.
 N-Neka is married with two children and two grandchildren.
 Though originally born and raised in Boston Mass. she and her family live in Baltimore City, in the Park Heights neighborhood.